devsrv/laravel-scheduled-model-action/README.md

 ## Example

+> imagine a job portal where an application is auto approved after 3 days of apply unless it was auto rejected by some qualifier checks by bot, during that period the admin may override the application status or prevent the auto mail sending or modify the mail content

 #### Step - 1 :
 <details>
 <summary>Some event happend and a task is created to execute on future day & time</summary>